danmasta/env/README.md

 *If multiple files are found, they do not overwrite each other.
 This package will respect the first value set for each key*

+## Type Coercion
+When values are set on `process.env`, by default they are always converted to a string.
+This makes it awkward when using boolean values or other primitive types.
+When getting a variable using this package, it will be converted back to it's native type if possible.
+This includes: `true`, `false`, `null`, `undefined`, `NaN`, and `number`.

 ## Examples
 #### Set a single value
 ```javascript